AtenDesignGroup/intercept-pantheon-upstream/web/modules/contrib/intercept/README.md

 ------------------------------------

-Since querying for Events and Rooms is a common practice with Intercept using JSON API-style query endpoints, a list of field names that can be used in your queries are included here.
+Since querying for Events and Rooms is a common practice with Intercept using JSON:API-style query endpoints, a list of field names that can be used in your queries are included here.
 For latest list of fields, you can always check that at Manage > Structure > Content Types > Manage Fields.